GiuliaTeggi/web-performance-notes/README.md

 Performance is determined by page weight = how many total bytes of data need to travel over the internet to the browser.
 A performance budget may include limites on the total page weight, total image weight, no. of http requests, no. of external resources etc. Budget gives a metric to measure any new feature against + decisioning tool.

-Useful tools: [Webpack performance options](https://webpack.js.org/configuration/performance/), [Lighthouse's LightWallet](https://web.dev/use-lighthouse-for-performance-budgets/) feature to test builds against perf budget.
+Useful tools: [Webpack performance options](https://webpack.js.org/configuration/performance/), [Lighthouse's LightWallet](https://web.dev/use-lighthouse-for-performance-budgets/) feature to test builds against perf budget, whereas to check bundle size: [Webpack bundle analyser](https://github.com/webpack-contrib/webpack-bundle-analyzer)

 Best practice metrics (based on a low-powered feature phone on 3G):
 - Speed index under 3 seconds